| When there

 identify something.
 This can be illustrated with the

+definition of a suitcase.
 A suitcase is a rectangular

 travel case that opens into two hinged compartments.
+There are three identifying characteristics

 required before you can call a case a suitcase.
 The case must